machinaut/schematic-file-converter/doc/geda_fileformat.md

 Symbols end in .sym.
 The only symbol filename convention that is used in gEDA/gaf is that if there are multiple instances of a symbol with the same name (like a 7400), then a -1, -2, -3, … -N suffix is added to the end of the filename.
 Example: 7400-1.sym, 7400-2.sym, 7400-3.sym…
 Schematics end in .sch.
 There used to be a schematic filename convention (adding a -1 .. -N to the end of the basename), but this convention is now obsolete.
 Schematic filenames can be anything that makes sense to the creator.

+## Object types ##

+A schematic/symbol file for gEDA/gaf consists of:

+ * A version (v) as the first item in the file.
+This is required.
+ * Any number of objects and the correct data.
+Objects are specified by an “object type”
+ * Most objects are a single line, however text objects are two lines long.
+ * No blank lines at the end of the file (these are ignored by the tools)
+ * For all enumerated types in the gEDA/gaf file formats, the field takes on the numeric value.

+The “object type” id is a single letter and this id must start in the first column.
+The object type id is case sensitive.
+The schematic and symbol files share the same file layout.
+A symbol is nothing more than a collection of primitive objects (lines, boxes, circles, arcs, text, and pins).
+A schematic is a collection of symbols (components), nets, and buses.
+The following sections describe the specifics of each recognized object type.
+Each section has the name of the object, which file type (sch/sym) the object can appear in, the format of the data, a description of each individual field, details and caveats of the fields, and finally an example with description.
+For information on the color index (which is used in practically all objects), see the Color section.